This document describes exclusions, how to identify exclusions, and the best practices for creating exclusions on the Cisco Secure Endpoint.

 There are limitations that need to be considered when CSIDL/KNOWNFOLDERID is used.
 If your environment installs programs on more than one drive letter, the CSIDL/KNOWNFOLDERID value only refers to the drive marked as the default or known installation location.

-Refer to the following Windows documentation for more information:
+Refer to this Windows documentation for more information:

 Note: KNOWNFOLDERID is only supported in Windows connector 8.1.7 and later.
 Earlier versions of the Windows connector use CSIDL values.